nebukzza/sigma-converter/README.md

 \_______ \_____  /\_______ \_____  /
         \/     \/         \/     \/                                          ```
 ```
-Sigma converter in bash for Elasalert with Elasticsearch 6.8 field mappings.
+Sigma batch wrapper converter in bash for Elasalert with Elasticsearch 6.X field mappings.

 # usage
 Will loop all files from sigma-repo